JvanKatwijk/dab-cmdline/README.md

 or
 	-DSDRPLAY_V3=ON

+Note that, while both the 2.13 and 3.06 library interface can be used for the RSP1, the RSP II, the RSP Ia and the RSP Duo from SDRplay, for using the RSP-Dx one needs to have the 3.06 library installed.

-and example 2 allows the selection of the xml-filereader
+Furthermore,  example 2 allows the selection of the xml-filereader

 	-DXM_FILES=ON